 One free agent player fit for every NFL team in 2023

-One free agent fit for every NFL team in 2023 originally appeared on NBC Sports Chicago
+One free agent fit for every NFL team in 2023 originally appeared on NBC Sports Philadelphia

 The NFL offseason is almost here.